MaeWoods/alignr/README.md

 # alignr 0.1.0: An R package that produces a full length human T cell receptor by calling fragments and genes from a 10X genomics single cell annotation JSON file.

-The purpose of this micro tool is to compartmentalize single cell RNA sequencing steps used to manufacture transgenoc receptors.
+The purpose of this micro tool is to compartmentalize single cell RNA sequencing steps used to manufacture transgenic receptors.

 # Rationale for initial package development